-Annually, the City Council allocates approximately \$40,000 from the General Fund to public and human service agencies within the City of Cupertino.
+In FY 2018/19, the City Council allocated \$83,600 from the General Fund to public and human service agencies within the City of Cupertino.
 The monies were utilized to fund a long-term care ombudsman, client services for victims of domestic violence, and legal assistance to seniors.

 As mentioned previously, the City joined the Santa Clara County HOME Consortium in 2015.
 HOME funds can be used to fund eligible affordable housing projects for acquisition, construction, and rehabilitation.
 Starting in FY 2015-16, developers of affordable housing projects were eligible to competitively apply through an annual RFP process.
 Applications are submitted to the County OSH for the HOME funds to help subsidize affordable housing projects within the City.
 If the City receives HOME funds from its participation in the HOME Consortium, the required twenty-five percent (25%) matching funds will be provided from the City's BMR AHF.
 Currently, the BMR AHF had an available balance of approximately \$6,000,000.
-The Veranda, which will be developed by Charities Housing, applied for and received \$500,000 in HOME funds from the HOME Consortium.
-The property will provide (eighteen) 18 units low-income senior housing and one (1) property manager unit.
+As mentioned previously, the Veranda, which was developed by Charities Housing, applied for and received \$500,000 in HOME funds from the HOME Consortium.
+The property provided (eighteen) 18 units low-income senior housing and one (1) property manager unit.
 The City provided a twenty-five percent (25%) match for the project.